David Beckham is looking for investment help in getting his Miami MLS franchise off the ground, according to a report in the Miami Herald.

 Beckham partner Tim Leiweke, who has been involved with the LA Galaxy and Toronto FC ownership groups in the past, is meeting with city and county officials Wednesday to hammer out details of the proposed deal.
 The group's reported aim is to have something in place by the end of February.

 The Miami franchise has had multiple starts and stops, largely over stadium issues.
 However, the current plan for a 25,000-seat stadium in the Overtown section of Miami has been met with more optimism.

-The Herald’s report says Beckham is exercising diligence in his search for an equity group and hoping for a partner who understands football, which will help provide the franchise with “international marketing reach” and construct a state-of-the-art academy.
+The Herald’s report says Beckham is exercising diligence in his search for an equity group and hoping for a partner who understands soccer, which will help provide the franchise with “international marketing reach” and construct a state-of-the-art academy.

-Beckham remains hopeful the MLS will approve his franchise and allow it to begin play in the 2018 season.
+Beckham remains hopeful MLS will approve his franchise and allow it to begin play in the 2018 season.